 BuzzFeed is a big client of Facebook.
 Facebook supported BuzzFeed’s clickbait operation for years while taking in untold millions of dollars of revenue.
 Facebook has given Buzzfeed millions of dollars to produce more content.
 Facebook also gave BuzzFeed early access to new marketing features, effectively giving the clickbait operation an advantage over high-quality publishers.

-Marc Andreessen, a venture capitalist at Andreessen Horowitz and a long-time Facebook board member, is a close ally of Facebook co-founder Mark Zuckerberg.
+Marc Andreessen, co-founder and partner at venture capital firm Andreessen Horowitz and a long-time Facebook board member, is a close ally of Facebook co-founder Mark Zuckerberg.
 Andreessen announced in 2014 that he had invested $50 million in BuzzFeed, something many see as a conflict of interest.